sprintertech/sprinter-sdk/docs/docs/03-sdk/04-api-functions.md

 # API Functions Reference

 This section provides detailed information about the API functions available in the Sprinter SDK.
-Use this reference to understand how to utilize the API functions in your decentralized applications (DApps).
+Use this reference to understand how to utilize the API functions in your decentralized applications (dApps).

 ## API Functions